IceDefcon/x86-64.MemoryCTR/README.md

 2. Link them into specified memory region using linker script
 3. Implemet STACK + HEAP in order to communicate via combined C/ASM
 4. Design API for the DMA Engine !!!
-5. For fuck sake ----> Avoid core dump in Linux
+5. Avoid ---> Core Dump in Linux

 # ICE